deniz195/fipt-analysis/README.md

 ```

 The ionic resistance can be used to calculate the MacMullin number (and the tortuosity), which are important performance parameters of battery electrodes.

+For a quick introduction to the data analysis [check out our video here.](https://youtu.be/HwfMSETXJz8)

 ## Quick analysis
 If you want to quickly analyze your impedance data: